 100 WOMEN DBA SCHOLARSHIP

-WHAT: The 100 WOMEN DBA college scholarship is awarded annually and provides a financial boost to two young women of color graduating from Hancock County high schools (Hancock High and Bay High School) in the amount of $1500, and two scholarships in memory of Elena Marie Lorenza Lucore, in the amount of $500.
+WHAT: The 100 WOMEN DBA college scholarship is awarded annually and provides a financial boost to three young women of color graduating from Hancock County high schools (Hancock, Bay and Home High School) in the amount of $1500, and two scholarships in memory of Elena Marie Lorenza Lucore, in the amount of $500.

 WHY: The African American community in Bay Saint Louis has contributed to the architecture, building, all industry, small business, art, food and music since its inception.
 Young women of color have historically been disproportionately shut out of generational wealth.
 The 100 WOMEN DBA scholarship targets young women of color who might not have access to full scholarships or family resources for their college education.